pauruigar6/WebDesign/README.md

 2. Open the `index.html` file in your preferred web browser.
 3. Explore the charm of Seville through the various sections and interactive features.

-Feel free to contribute or provide feedback to make Seville Website even more captivating!

 Repository Link: [Seville Website Repository](https://github.com/pauruigar6/WebDesign.git)